stefanocudini/leaflet-compass/README.md

 A leaflet control plugin to make simple rotating compass

-Tested in Leaflet 0.7
+Tested in Leaflet 0.7.7

 require only HTML5 API

 **Tested platforms:**
+* Chrome on Android
-* Safari on iOS 7
+* Safari on iOS

 **Demo online:**
 [labs.easyblog.it/maps/leaflet-compass](http://labs.easyblog.it/maps/leaflet-compass/)